tjoskar/ng-lazyload-image/README.md

 Example: `Observable.fromEvent(myScrollContainer, 'scroll')`

 You can pass your own observable if you need more control over the flow.
 Can be useful if integrating with other frameworks like ionic.
+See [Custom Observable](#custom-observable) for more information.

 ##### useSrcset (optional)